A few months ago, I started noticing something strange on my own website.

 - Sort by impressions.

-- Look for pages with falling CTR.
+- Find pages with falling CTR.

-- Search those keywords manually in Google.
+- Search the main queries manually in Google.

 - Check if AI Overviews appear.

-If you want a deeper workflow, read <a href=”https://aicontent-tools.com/ai-overviews-tracking-in-2026-how-to-build-an-ai-overviews-tracker-with-search-console/”>AI Overviews Tracking in 2026</a>.
+If you want a deeper tracking workflow, read: AI Overviews Tracking in 2026.

 A common mistake is panic editing.

-Someone sees clicks drop and changes everything:
+Someone sees clicks drop and changes everything at once:

 - title